• Skip to primary navigation

 Can I use boneless chicken to make this dish?

 Yes, you can.
-But truthfully it won’t be as flavorful.
+But truthfully, it won’t be as flavorful.
 The bones do add a good amount of flavor to the dish.
-But if you want to use boneless chicken I would stay with boneless skinless chicken thighs.
-They will have the most flavor and not dry out as much as chicken breasts.
+But if you want to use boneless chicken, I would stay with boneless skinless thighs.
+They will have the most flavor and not dry out as much as boneless chicken breasts.

-four images showing how to make chicken cacciatore
+Collage of steps showing how to make recipe.

 Do I have to use a Dutch oven?